Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Mew.md

 ---
 Ability1: Synchronize
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME151.png
+BookShinyImageName: HOME151_s.png
 BoxSprite: SRD-BoxSprite-mew.png
+DexCategory: No Data
+DexDescription: Recent investigations declare that this Pokemon could be the common ancestor of all actual Pokemon, but it has been extinct for centuries.
+Some people claim to have seen one to get their 15 minutes of fame.
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 4
+  Feet: 1.3
+  Meters: 0.4
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-mew.png
 Learnset: '[[SRD-Mew-Learnset]]'
 Legendary: 'Yes'
 Name: Mew
 Number: 151
+PrimaryEggGroup: Undiscovered
+SecondaryEggGroup: ''
 Sprite: mew.png
 Type1: Psychic
 Type2: ''
+Weight:
+  Hectograms: 40
+  Kilograms: 4.0
+  Pounds: 8.8
 ---

 #PokeroleSRD/Pokedex